Chillingham Castle: History

 In the 18th and 19th centuries, the grounds underwent landscaping, including work carried out by Sir Jeffry Wyattville.
 The once extensive park is now under a separate ownership from the castle.

 The Prince and Princess of Wales stayed at Chillingham Castle en route to Scotland, in 1872.

 During the Second World War, the castle was used as an army barracks.
 During this time, much of the decorative wood is said to have been stripped out and burned by the soldiers billeted there.
 After the war, the castle began to fall into disrepair.
 Lead had been removed from the roof, resulting in extensive weather damage to large parts of the building.

-The castle and estate remained linked with the Earls of Tankerville until Peter Bennett, 10th Earl of Tankerville, succeeded in 1980.
+The castle and estate remained linked with the Earls of Tankerville until the 10th Earl of Tankerville succeeded in 1980.
 Soon after this, the landed estate was broken up and sold.

 In 1982, the castle was bought by Sir Humphry Wakefield, 2nd Baronet, whose wife Catherine is descended from the Greys of Chillingham, and Wakefield set about a painstaking restoration of the castle.

-In 1997, the castle was used as a filming location for Elizabeth, featuring as Leith Castle and as the hunting lodge.
-The fibreglass fireplaces from the film remain in the great hall, covering 18th century white marble fireplaces from Wanstead House.
+In 1997, the castle was used as a filming location for the film Elizabeth, featuring as Leith Castle and as the hunting lodge.
+The fibreglass fireplaces from the film remain in the great hall, covering 18th-century white marble fireplaces from the demolished Wanstead House in east London.

-As of 2020, sections of the castle are open to the public including for late night ghost tours, and eight apartments within the castle and its outbuildings are available for holiday rentals.
+As of 2020, sections of the castle are open to the public including for late-night ghost tours, and eight apartments within the castle and its outbuildings are available for holiday rentals.

 Chillingham's ghosts

 The current owners market the castle as being the most haunted castle in Britain.
-It has been visited by the Most Haunted tv show.
+It has been visited by the Most Haunted TV show.
 The most famous ghost of the castle is the "blue (or radiant) boy", who according to the owners used to haunt the Pink Room in the castle.

-Chillingham Castle was the subject of episode 2 of the popular "How Haunted?" podcast.

 In literature

 In the novel The Bride of Lammermoor (1819) by Sir Walter Scott, Chillingham Castle is singled out as a last refuge for an ancient breed of Scottish cattle.
 The castle and cattle served as inspiration for Eva Ibbotson's 2005 children's book, The Beasts of Clawstone Castle.

+Chillingham Castle is the setting for the 2019 murder-mystery novel “Ryan’s Christmas” by LJ Ross.